 Saves time and results in greater orderliness

-Not only has there been an improvement in the physical working environment of the employees, but the work flow in the department has improved.
+Not only has there been an improvement in the physical work environment of the employees, but the work flow in the department has improved.

 "We haven't measured it, but there is no doubt that we are saving a lot of time due to the pallet handling being automated.
 Firstly, the employees without a forklift truck licence no longer need to disturb one of the employees that has a forklift truck driving licence in order to get some help in handling them.
 And even if all the employees had a forklift truck driving licence, with the PALOMAT® we still save the time it would take to go fetch a forklift truck", Ole T. Jensen says.